-Hole-in-the-Rock Road is a dirt and gravel road with a length of 57 miles (one way) located east-southeast from the town of Escalante in southern Utah in the western United States.
-It’s suitable for passenger cars in good weather but 4WD is required for last 7 miles.
+Hole-in-the-Rock Road is the name of a scenic dirt road located east-southeast from the town of Escalante, on the boundary between Garfield and Kane counties in the U.S. state of Utah.
+It’s suitable for passenger cars in good weather but a 4WD vehicle is required the last miles.

 Pic: Ru Sya